 When it comes to deep cleaning, we often overlook the bathroom.
 Winter offers a great opportunity to do a thorough bathroom inspection and make the needed changes.
 Updates such as repainting the bathroom, swapping out that dated shower curtain, or replacing a faucet are fun and relatively easy projects.

 Winter is a great time to relax, but it can also be the perfect time to work on home projects that not only beautify your home, but also add value.
-If you’re considering replacing your garage door or simply need some maintenance, call the garage door installation Pittsburgh specialists at Thomas V. Giel Garage Doors at 724.502.2394
+If you’re considering replacing your garage door or simply need some maintenance, call the garage door installation Pittsburgh specialists at Thomas V. Giel Garage Doors, Inc. at 724.502.2394